dandv/kendo-docs/api/javascript/dataviz/ui/diagram.md

 ### save

-Fired when the user a shape or connection da is saved.
+Fired when the user saved a shape or a connection.

 #### Event Data